PRESCHOOL DIVISION (Ages 2-5)

 Floor Barre is a gentle yoga-like class which incorporates element of yoga, stretching, core muscle work and Pilates all while paying close attention to breathing and tension-free movement.
 The class takes place predominately on the floor.

-Theatre Dance - join the fun as we warm up with jazz and modern dance exercises, then learn a Broadway style combination.
+Theater Dance - join the fun as we warm up with jazz and modern dance exercises, then learn a Broadway style combination.
 All levels welcome.

 Iyengar Yoga emphasizes complete alignment of the body, mind, breath, and soul and is accessible to every age and every body.